1shChheda/genetic_disorder_project/README.md

 2. **Access the Web Interface**:
     Open your browser and navigate to `http://127.0.0.1:5000/`

+3. **Database Path Configuration**:
+    - Specify the dbNSFP database directory path where you have stored/extracted the database.
+    - By default, this is the relative path `/data/dbnsfp`.

-3. **Process VCF Files**:
+4. **Process VCF Files**:
-    i.
-Upload your VCF file through the web interface ii.
-Select annotation type:
+    1. Upload your VCF file through the web interface.
+    2. Select annotation type:
-        - *VEP*: Uses Ensembl's Variant Effect Predictor
+        - *VEP*: Uses Ensembl's Variant Effect Predictor.
-        - *dbNSFP*: Uses the dbNSFP database (academic or commercial) iii.
-Submit for processing
+        - *dbNSFP*: Uses the dbNSFP database.
+    3. Submit for processing.

-4. **View Results**:
+5. **View and Download Results**:
-    - Results are stored in `data/processed/<timestamp>/`
+    - Once processing is complete, results will be displayed in the web interface.
-    - Download options available through the web interface
+    - You can download the annotated results directly through the web interface by clicking the **Download Results** button.
-    - Results include:
-      - Parsed variant data
-      - Annotation results
-      - Processing metadata

-5. **(Optional) Run Tests**
-    To verify that the parsing functionality works as expected, use `pytest` to run the unit test `test_vcf_parser.py`:
-    ```bash
-    pytest tests/
-    ```
-    This will run all tests in the `tests/` directory.
-A successful test run confirms that the parser correctly reads the VCF data and stores it in the desired format.
+    - The downloaded file will be named in the format `<annotation_type>_annotated_variants_<timestamp>.csv`.

 ## Project Status
 This project is in the initial stages of development.
-The project currently supports:
+It currently supports:
 - VCF file parsing
 - Dual annotation pathways (VEP and dbNSFP)
+- Configurable dbNSFP database path
 - Web interface for file processing
-- Results visualization and download
+- Results visualization and download via a dedicated **Download Results** button

 Future developments will include:
 - Advanced filtering options